Eligible Area Veterans to Receive High School Diplomas

 - Applicant or recipient is a Sacramento County resident;

-- Veterans—show proof of Honorable Discharge from U.S. military service occurring during WW II, the Korean War or the Vietnam War (DD Form 214 preferred);
+- Veterans must show proof of Honorable Discharge from U.S. military service occurring during WW II, the Korean War or the Vietnam War (DD Form 214 preferred);

-- Veterans and Japanese American citizens—give name of high school applicant was attending at time of induction into military service or internment.
+- Veterans and Japanese American citizens must give name of high school applicant was attending at time of induction into military service or internment.

 An application may be submitted by a family member of a qualifying individual, living or deceased.
 Persons who meet the qualifications, but earned a GED, are eligible.
+Diploma recipients and/or survivors should be current or former Sacramento County residents.
 Those living outside Sacramento County will be referred to their local county office of education.